 The project researchers will use a “hyperscale” modeling approach that will build upon the multi-state modeling framework developed in the earlier project to increase model accuracy for high priority managed lakes.
 This approach will use all observations of temperature that exist for every study lake in the region and use machine learning techniques to uncover biases in models used for lakes with many observations.
 The project will generate an improved assessment of aquatic habitat for lake fisheries, and will provide estimates of contemporary thermal habitats to be used by state partners to estimate the distribution and abundance of ecologically and economically important fish species.
 Deliverables for this project include: 1) hind-casted lake temperature profiles (1979-present), 2) summary outputs from the thermal models, and 3) individually tuned lake models for managers to use for testing and predicting future conditions under different climate change scenarios.

-"Water clarity and temperature influence fish habitat in Midwestern lakes" presented at the ASLO 2018 meeting
+"Water clarity and temperature influence fish habitat in Midwestern lakes", ASLO, 2018.

 - Climate change effects on lake fish: what we think we know, and what we can do about it (PI Hansen; WICCI Water Resources Workshop Jan 2018)